aethrvmn/linux-kernel-nim/README.md

 Build the kernel with Nim:

- - nim c kernel.nim
  - Sit back and enjoy the fastest theoretical boot times you've ever imagined.
- - Disclaimer: Do not actually attempt to boot this kernel unless you enjoy chaos. 👑
+ - Disclaimer: Do not attempt to boot this kernel unless you want to have fun. 👑

 Features

-   - 👑 100% Nim Code (imported directly from C).
+   - 👑 100% Nim Code.
    - 👑 Unprecedented Boot Speed (measured in nanoseconds).
    - 👑 Future-Proof: The only kernel written in Nim, making it the most forward-looking kernel available today.